top of page

 a.
 The Book of Psalms, written by the Puritan ministers in the Massachusetts Bay Colony.

 c.
-A scroll from the Dead Sea Scrolls.
+One of the scrolls from the Dead Sea Scrolls.

-The Book of Psalms was written by Puritan ministers and sold at auction for $14 million.
+Sotheby's sold The Book of Psalms, which was written by Puritan ministers, at auction for $14 million.

 12. What are the oldest known copies of biblical scripture?